 - If they find that you are justified in your complaint, their proposals for resolving the complaint.

-In line with BSB guidance, all conversations and documents shall be confidential and disclosed only to the extent necessary.
+In line with Bar Standards Board guidance, all conversations and documents shall be confidential and disclosed only to the extent necessary.
 They may be disclosed only to the complainant, the Barrister complained about, the Heads of Chambers, the Chair of our QACS Committee or relevant senior member of the Committee, the Complaints Officer, the Complaints Administrator (or substitute if absent), the Chief Executive, the Chambers Management Committee (for monitoring purposes) and any other individual with whom enquiries need to be made for the purpose of the investigation

 - Record keeping